-I also write picture books, non-fiction and poetry for children (I have some books in the pipeline but I can’t tell you about them just yet).
-Some of my writing is funny (or at least I hope it is…).
-But some is serious and addresses important things that aren’t always talked about, like sadness, fear or kindness.
+I’m an ex-lawyer turned award-winning poet, writer and children’s advocate.
+Some of my writing is funny (or at least I hope it is…), but some is serious and addresses important things that aren’t always talked about.
 I often think about how we live and what we can do to make our lives, and the lives of others, a little bit better.

 I spend my time writing for adults and children, running workshops in schools and theatres, and speaking / performing at venues such as the Royal Institution and Wigmore Hall, as well as on radio and TV.
 I also work with organisations around the world (including the National Literacy Trust, Royal Society of Medicine and UNICEF) to try to improve the lives of children.

 My first non-fiction book for adults, Love Factually / We Need to Talk About Love explores love by combining academic research with interviews I conducted with hundreds of strangers across 40 countries on every continent.
 It’s been featured in virtually every newspaper in the UK, as well as on Channel 4’s Sunday Brunch, WNYC, ABC Australia and BBC Radio 4 Woman’s Hour.
 I’m currently working on a follow up called We Need to Talk About Relationships that focuses on attachment theory, one of the most significant theories of human development.